Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps

 where $\tau$ is the dimensionless time coordinate scaled with $\Omega_B$, and $B$ and $F$ denote the boson and fermion, respectively.
 The factor $\exp(i\xi_a)$ is the Gallilei-transformation factor, which is necessary for the scaled wave functions to satisfy the continuum equation, and the phase parameters $\xi_a(\vbr,\tau)$ are given by

-The variables, $\lambda_{T,B}$, $\lambda_{L,B}$, $\lambda_{T,F}$, $\lambda_{L,F}$, are the collective coordinates describing the boson longitudinal breathing (BLB), boson transverse breathing (BTB), fermion longitudinal breathing (FLB) and fermion transverse breathing (FTB) oscillation modes, and ${\dot \lambda}$'s are the time-derivatives of them.
-As it turns out, the four breathing modes are completely decoupled in the BF mixtures of $g_{BB} = h_{BF} =0$.
+The variables, $\lambda_{BT}$, $\lambda_{BL}$, $\lambda_{FT}$, $\lambda_{FL}$, are the collective coordinates describing the boson longitudinal breathing (BLB), boson transverse breathing (BTB), fermion longitudinal breathing (FLB) and fermion transverse breathing (FTB) oscillation modes, and ${\dot \lambda}$'s are the time-derivatives of them.
+As it turns out, the four breathing modes are completely decoupled in the BF mixtures of no interactions: $g_{BB} = h_{BF} =0$.

 Here we give a comment on the method of introducing the collective coordinates.
 In Ref.~ \cite{CD96}, they introduced the scaling parameters as $r_i \rightarrow \lambda^{\prime}_i r_i$.
 For the ground state, $\lambda_i = 0$ in the present paper corresponds to $\lambda^\prime_i=1$, and, in addition, $\lambda_i = - \infty$ corresponds to $\lambda^\prime_i=0$.
 For the small amplitude oscillations ($|\lambda_i| \ll 1$), the power expansion of the energy of he system with $\lambda_i$ should make clear the formal differences of both methods in appearance, while the calculated collective frequencies does not depend on the choice of the method in principle.

 Furthermore, one can make a scaled wave function exact by introducing a time-dependent trap frequency and couplings with suitable parameters \cite{GBD10}.
 This method has been used for the analysis of the adiabatic expansions of BEC \cite{Campo11}.

 Substituting the wave-functions (\ref{scwfB},\ref{scwfF}) into the total energy functional (\ref{etot}), we obtain the total energy:

 where